tmfontan/Mothership-Attendance/README.md

 ![Alt Text](Screenshots/Social_Media_Image.jpg)

-Mothership Attendance is a Java Swing / AWT application that functions as an attendance recording tool for a group of custom-created attendee accounts.
+Mothership Attendance is a Java Swing / AWT application that functions as an automated, attendance recording tool for a group of custom-created attendee accounts.
 Other than the previously mentioned process, the application also gives user’s access to four separate features depending on their selected account type.
 A list of these additional features is provided below:

 *	Profile Customization
 *	Course Creation / Management